vandit98/deep-learning-algorithm/4_Second_order_Optimisers/README.md

 ![Alt text](image-4.png)

-    ->we can see that Stochastic Gradient Decent use same learning rate at each iteration in all dimension.
+we can see that Stochastic Gradient Decent use same learning rate at each iteration in all dimension.
 On the other hand, AdaGrad adaptively scaled the learning rate with respect to the accumulated squared gradient at each iteration in each dimension.

 After soem modification it converts to